alexownejazayeri/aloompa-graphql-api/README.md

 `stage(name: "Fo’shizzle Stage"`)

-Jose told me this wasn't meant to be tricky, and I figured this could be handled with frontend logic too e.g.(pass in exact string value vs. user-typed string).
+It feels very possible that this is best handled with frontend logic too e.g.(pass in exact string value vs. user-typed string).
+Guess it all depends on the use case and the context for the client requesting tht data.

-Alternatively, I ~guess~ one could use RegEx or string matching tools to filter for options that most-likely match a user query, but that felt outside the scope of this project.
+Alternatively, I could've gone the RegEx path and tried to filter for options best match a query, but that felt unnecessary and outside the scope of this project.
 And Jose said it wasn't meant to be tricky, here's to hoping a search algorithm wasn't scoped for the project!